Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Probabilistic improvements via non-Gaussianity

-Our results indicate that the minimum operational efficiency required by the non-Gaussian apparatus, decreases with the increase in the number of photons added or subtracted.
-This is also consistent with experiments, since it is more difficult to introduce higher non-Gaussianity in a state (see Fig. \ref{pN}).
-It turns out that addition of photons to the idler mode demands the most efficiency while subtraction of photons from both the modes succeeds the former type of states, followed by addition of photons in the signal mode.
-Thus instead of subtracting photons from both the modes, we can deal with addition of the same to the signal mode to obtain a low CB.
+Our results indicate that the minimum operational efficiency required by the non-Gaussian apparatus to add (subtract) a single photon, must increase with an increase in the total number of photons to be added (subtracted).
+This is also consistent with experiments since it is more difficult to introduce higher non-Gaussianity in a state.
+For final states with a small number of total photons added or subtracted, the efficiency required is nearly the same and also quite low (for example, to prepare states with $2$ added (subtracted) photons, $\eta \leq 0.1$.)
+It turns out that the addition of photons to the idler mode demands the most efficiency while the subtraction of photons from both modes succeeds the former type of states, followed by the addition of photons in the signal mode.
+Thus instead of subtracting photons from both modes, we can deal with the addition of the same to the signal mode to obtain a low CB.